Whatsapp WHATSAPP

 In this edition of the career blog, we explore the opportunities and requirements to immigrate as an Early Childhood Educator in Canada.

-• Early childhood educators plan, organize and implement programs for children between the ages of infancy and 12.
+• Early childhood educators plan, organize, and implement programs for children between the ages of infancy and 12.

 • Early childhood educator assistants provide care for infants and preschool- to school-age children under the guidance of early childhood educators.